 The dark ages probably could not have inspired a more appropriate name.
 We call those times the “dark ages” because we don’t talk about them or even think about them.
 It’s like a dark family secret on a grand scale.
 Now that we enjoy the luxuries these horrors have afforded us, we condemn others from our high horse.
 Condemnation begets more condemnation, and the cycle continues…

 The witch hunts never ended.
 In the collective consciousness of society, killing or locking up criminals is like sublimating them.
 “Forgetting” about our traumas only magnifies their impact.
 The subconscious is the place where our dreams are born.
 Our demons congregate behind the clandestine walls of unawareness, and the subconscious mind directs our conscious living.
 Criminals are in fact the ones who make the laws — the legislature essentially reacts to the imagination of society’s creative criminals.
-If society would only respect and nurture its creative aspects, the seeds of criminality could easily be identified and put to a more constructive use.
+If society would just respect and nurture its creative aspects, the seeds of criminality could easily be identified and put to a more constructive use.